Internal Medicine Critical Care Medicine

-Of special note, there is currently a shortage of intensivists – it is estimated that only 1 in 3 patients admitted to the Intensive Care Unit (ICU) are treated by an intensivist.
+Of special note, there is currently a shortage of intensivists — it is estimated that only 1 in 3 patients admitted to the intensive care unit (ICU) are treated by an intensivist.
 At the same time, the demand for intensivists is increasing as the population ages.
-The dual trained EM-CCM trained physician uniquely addresses the growing intensivist shortage, and helps to strengthen the delivery of critical care in the emergency department.
+The dual-trained EM-CCM trained physician uniquely addresses the growing intensivist shortage and helps strengthen the delivery of critical care in the emergency department.

 History of the specialty/fellowship pathway

-Despite multiple hurdles, more than 140 emergency medicine physicians since the 1970’s have trained in and are practicing critical care medicine today.
+Despite multiple hurdles, more than 340 emergency physicians since the 1970s have trained in and are dual-boarded in Internal Medicine-Critical Care Medicine.
 In the past, EPs would take the European Society of Intensive Care Medicine board certification examination, which was accepted as an equal standard.
-It was these successful physicians who chose to pursue critical care medicine despite not having an officially-recognized pathway for board certification within the U.S. that paved the way for the current acceptance of the subspecialty.
+These successful physicians, who chose to pursue critical care medicine despite not having an officially recognized pathway for board certification within the U.S., paved the way for the current acceptance of the subspecialty.

 Why do residents choose this career path?